 Downloading the latest software update for your camera could help fix this issue.
 Look for “firmware updates” for your camera model and update it.
 Surf the internet on how to update your camera and follow the instructions.
 If this doesn’t help, go to the ‘Camera Menu’ and restore your camera to factory settings.

-With these tips, you can easily fix minor issues at home and save money on repairs.
-But, there are chances that the camera may have some internal issues in the future that can’t be repaired at home.
-This includes, flash failure, power button malfunction, charging malfunction and other in-built lens-related malfunctions.
-These can only be fixed at the brand authorized service center.
-So we’d recommend a digital camera extended warranty or damage protection plan so that you need not spend big bucks on repairs at the last minute or run around looking for service centers.
+With these tips, you can fix minor issues at home and save money on repairs.
+But what if its a malfunction that can’t be repaired at home?
+It could be a flash failure, power button malfunction, charging issue or other in-built lens-related malfunction that can only be fixed by a professional at the brand authorised service center.

 This is why we recommend you buy a digital camera extended warranty plan or damage protection plan so that you need not spend heavily on repairs the last minute.